PabloLec/RecoverPy/README.md

 :red_circle: **You must be root or use sudo**.

-:arrow_right: Default save path is `/tmp/`, click on Settings to edit configuration.

 ---

 :one: **Select the system partition** in which your file was.
 If you are out of luck, you can alternatively search in your home partition, maybe your IDE, text editor, etc. made a backup at some point.